osamaadam/cfgrr/README.md

 #### Replicate:

 Creates a browsable replica of the files.
-Could be useful if the user may want to share the files in a manner that's human readable.
+Could be useful if the user may want to share the files in a manner that's human-readable.

 ```sh
 cfgrr replicate